mjfernez/scripts-n-tools/README.md

 # scripts and tools

-## A collection of python stuff I wrote to make my life marginally easier
+## A collection of small tools and stuff I wrote to make my life marginally easier

 ### Programs so far
 * fhash - inutitive CLI for hashing files